hyosung11/Launch-School/Courses/journal.md

 17:06 Tough problem that Deepak gave me, but I learned some new things.
 Tired right now.

 19:24 Tired and my brain is mush.
 Ugh.
 Take a break then.
 Okay.

+## 20220211 금요일

+05:55 Awake and ready to go today with study sessions and my written assessment for ChurnZero.

+07:45 Solving problems with Alex is fun.